 Definition of Assistance Animal

-When getting an emotional support animal in North Dakota, the best way to get your ESA letter is through CertaPet.
-CertaPet provides a simple screening process that can be completed online.
+First things first: You’ll need an ESA letter.
+When getting an emotional support animal in North Dakota, one of the easiest ways to get your (real) ESA letter is through CertaPet.

 Travel Laws (Air Carrier Access Act)